vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Linetrace to check if objects are above character while Crouched.
 - Added Animated Meshes of Health and Armor to UI.
 - Revamped Character Selection system (Tab key) - now it opens up a menu for you to choose active character.
-- Added Switch Weapons sound effect.
+- Added Switch Weapons sound FX.
-- Added Crouch Slide delay on landed when not doing it simultaneously.
-- Crouch Slide movement speed and time increase proportionaly to continuous use.
 - <i>(...)</i><br>
 </details>
 <details>